DewanTechUS/SBA_5_The_Document_Object_Model/README.md

 GitHub: [https://github.com/DewanTechUS](https://github.com/DewanTechUS)
 Portfolio: [https://dewantech.com](https://dewantech.com)

+## Note
+Please give proper credit if you use any part of my code in your project.
+I’ve invested a lot of time and effort into developing these files - acknowledgment or a mention is always appreciated.
+Thank you for respecting my work.
+DEWAN MAHMUD ROCKY

 ## Overview
 This project is my completed work for SBA 5 — The Document Object Model (DOM).
 It is an Interactive Personal Blog Platform that allows users to: